isomerpages/moe-chijkellock/_the-k-experience/Holistic Health Education/Holistic Health Education.md

 support peers in making wise food choices according to “My Healthy Plate” during recess encourage peers to bring healthy snacks during snack break Key Programmes
+To seed the passion for sports in students, the HHE Department also organises a variety of physical activities for students to gain exposure to a variety of sporting experiences and provide them with multiple opportunities to explore their interests and discover their strengths.
+Beyond the PE Syllabus, students learn and enjoy sports at school through the following programmes: